LLNL/Silo/docs/Chapter2-Section1.md

   Copies ../ucd_dir/ucdmesh of dbfile to /foogar in dbfile2

   3.
-  Copies /quad_dir/quadmesh to cwg (e. g.
-  /tmp) /tmp/quadmesh in dbfile2
+  Copies /quad_dir/quadmesh to cwg (e.g. /tmp) /tmp/quadmesh in dbfile2

   4.
   Copies trimesh in cwg of dbfile to cwg/foo (/tmp/foo/trimesh in dbfile2